mattfoster-personal/gke-gpu-setup/Interview/technical-interview/question-bank.md

 - How do you handle **idle GPU resources**?
 (Preemption, job queuing)
 - What role does **RBAC** play in multi-tenant security?
 - How would you track **per-tenant usage** for billing or monitoring?
+- What tools or policies would you use to **prevent GPU resource hoarding**?

 ---